-Wanda Dean serves in a dual role as the vice provost for enrollment and degree management and the university registrar.
+Rick Sparks serves as the Associate Vice Provost and University Registrar.
 The Office of the University Registrar manages academic records, interfaces with faculty and department administrators, and serves as the university’s FERPA compliance officer.
-The University Registrar is important to the threat assessment team because of her access to student records and her relationship with academic departments.
-Dean also provides significant knowledge of university policies and procedures and ensures that student privacy is protected in all cases.
+The University Registrar is important to the threat assessment team because of his access to student records and his relationship with academic departments.
+Sparks also provides significant knowledge of university policies and procedures and ensures that student privacy is protected in all cases.

-Det.
-Robert Taylor serves as detective with the Virginia Tech Police Department, specializing as a case agent for threat assessment cases.
-As case agent, he communicates with reporting parties, departmental representatives, faculty members, victims, subjects, and relevant offices across campus.
+Lt.
+Kendrah Cline serves as detective lieutenant with the Virginia Tech Police Department and primary case agent for most threat assessment cases.
+As Investigations Lieutenant and primary case agent, she communicates with reporting parties, departmental representatives, faculty members, victims, subjects, and relevant offices across campus.
 This position is important to the team because it allows for centralized fact gathering and consistent communication with members of the Virginia Tech community.

 Caroline Newell serves as Threat Assessment Team coordinator.
 In her role, she records case information, organizes team meetings and trainings, manages case data, and provides outreach presentations.
 This position is important to team operations as a whole because it ensures cases are effectively managed and reviewed in a timely manner.
 The Threat Assessment Team coordinator continually works towards addressing gaps in process and creates ways for the threat assessment process run more efficiently.